 He said what!

 There is no way, I come close to being like them!

-Really?
-Aren’t you?
-Aren’t I?
+- Aren’t you?

-I didn’t think so either, until this sermon spoke truth to my heart.
+I didn’t think so either until this sermon spoke truth to my heart.

 Here is one of the statements my Pastor made

-“When we look with judgement, on the example of the Pharisees, we run the risk, of failing to see ourselves in them!”
+“When we look with judgment, on the example of the Pharisees, we run the risk, of failing to see ourselves in them!”

 - But they had their “OWN RULES AND REGULATIONS” of how things should be, not necessarily what God’s word says.

-Their downfall however, came from their own self-justification and self-importance.
+- Their downfall, however, came from their own self-justification and self-importance.